rmit-medical-radiations/rmit-medical-radiations.github.io/_projects/template-project.md

 description: >-
   Ventricular tachycardia is a life-threatening arrhythmia that is often challenging to treat safely.
 This project investigates a real-time tracking system for cardiac and respiratory motion during non-invasive stereotactic arrhythmia radioablation.
 The proposed technology aims to improve treatment precision, enabling more accurate radiation delivery, reducing complications, and ultimately improving patient outcomes.
 ---

-Write the full project description here in Markdown.
-This appears on the project's own page.

-## Background

-## Aims

-## Methods

-## Outcomes